inivekin/abosa/abosa.typ

 to last past stars of days gone by.
 Were I to die, I'd want it so: that meteor falls out the sky.
-Not blister bleeding at my toe, salt whip-stung eyes or lips stone-dry.
+No blister bleeding at my toe, salt whip-stung eyes or lips stone-dry.
 Unlearning laying downs of yore on blanking blanket unmoved since